danboyce92/FitVoxFrontMob/README.md

 Workout plan considerations.
 -Should users be able to add the same exercise multiple times?
 -Should users be able to order exercises specifically?

+## 15-06
+Finished with initial layout, can now move on to setting up a basic way of storing workout data.
+-Will this require an addition mock database to keep things tidier?
+-How will the data be structured?
+-What data is important to keep?